-- Sophomores, juniors, seniors, or students in graduate school with a declared eligible major, at least 30 completed credit hours, and a 2.50 GPA are eligible to participate.
+- Sophomores, juniors, seniors, and students in graduate school with a declared eligible major, at least 30 completed credit hours, and a 2.50 KSU GPA are eligible to participate.

 Internships - Employment that closely relates to the student’s major and is usually one semester in length.
 Students may receive academic credit for their participation and the position may be paid or unpaid.

 - The internship may be part–time or full–time, and is available to eligible juniors, seniors, and graduate students with a declared major.